onionpancakes/chassis/README.md

 ## Write to Appendable

-Avoid intermediate allocation by writing directly to [`java.lang.Appendable`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/Appendable.html) by using the `write-html` function.
+Avoid intermediate allocation by writing directly to [`java.lang.Appendable`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/Appendable.html) using the `c/write-html` function.

 However, [`java.lang.StringBuilder`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/StringBuilder.html) is highly optimized and it may be faster to write to it (and then write the string out) than to write to the Appendable directly.
 Performance testing is advised.